-As of Q3 2022, unsecuritized first liens held outside banks and credit unions totaled \$ 0.51 trillion.
-In this space, REITs, insurers and retirements funds have experienced particularly robust percentage increases over the last decade.
-In November 2022, outstanding securities in the agency market totaled \$8.7 trillion, 41.4 percent of which was Fannie Mae, 33.4 percent Freddie Mac, and 25.2 percent Ginnie Mae.
+As of Q3 2022, unsecuritized first liens held outside banks and credit unions totaled \$0.51 trillion.
+In this space, REITs, insurers and retirements funds have experienced particularly robust percentage increases over the last decade, though starting from very low levels.
+In January 2023, outstanding securities in the agency market totaled \$8.7 trillion, 41.4 percent ((\$3.6 trillion) of which was Fannie Mae, 33.4 percent (\$2.2 trillion) Freddie Mac, and 25.2 percent (\$2.2 trillion) Ginnie Mae.